ascdata/ascdata.github.io/_posts/2024-02-22-de-zoomcamp-week4-recap.md

 * Use environment variables
 * Abstract snippets of SQL into reusable macros

-Macros are defined in separate .sql files.

-Here is a macro definition example:
+Here is a definition example:

 ```sql
 {# This macro returns the description of the payment_type #}